 Our studio in Trowbridge is an Urban Room where we host public events and support an education and outreach programme related to sustainable placemaking.
 Find out more of What’s On via our Eventbrite.

 Urban Rooms are a recommendation of The Farrell Review.

 At BiBO we frame our definition of sustainability around the UN Sustainable Development Goals.
 We recognise that it is not simply our built work that must form part of the solution, it is also our position within various supply chains as a business and our behaviour as citizens.

 Commercial + Enterprise

-We like working with companies who recognise that the environment in which they deliver their services and products says as much about their brand as the products and services themselves.
+We like working with companies who recognise that the environment in which they operate says as much about their organisation as the products and services themselves.
 We’re brand conscious and commercial, and take the time to understand our client’s business so that the buildings and spaces we design help attract our client’s clients!

 Public Realm + Urban Design

 Public ream impacts everyone, every day.
 But how much of a role do individuals have in the design of their local public realm?
 We are working on ways of engaging a more diverse community voice that goes beyond traditional public consultation methods.
 We want to work with end-users to understand the types of proposals that will be welcomed, cherished and – if possible – delivered by the local community.